ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency is implemented by providing a consistent, append-only, cryptographically verifiable, publicly available record of entries.
 A SCITT instance is referred to as a Transparency Service.
-Implementations of Transparency Services may protect their Registered Sequence of Signed Statements and Verifiable Data Structure using a combination of trusted hardware, consensus protocols, and cryptographic evidence.
+Implementations of Transparency Services may protect their registered sequence of Signed Statements and Verifiable Data Structure using a combination of trusted hardware, consensus protocols, and cryptographic evidence.
 A Receipt is a signature over one or more Verifiable Data Structure Proofs that a Signed Statement is registered in the Verifiable Data Structure.
 It is universally verifiable without online access to the TS.
 Requesting a Receipt can result in the production of a new Receipt for the same Signed Statement.